Paltan: Naya Paltan

-Mr. Haris Ur Rahman Chowdhury

-Mr. Gazi Harun Ur Rashid

-Mr. Munshi Shakhawat and few more.

 Purana Paltan

 Under British rule, the Government maintained a regiment of soldiers here and hence it got the name Purana Paltan.
 In this spot the Army had a firing range.
 During 1956 there were fewer buildings in Purana Paltan and it was surrounded by villages on the east and north, and a vast empty space to the south.
 Now there's hardly any open place.
 This is an old Dhaka Landmark.
 At present it is famous for publishing houses.
 Recently it got popularity for large number of travel agency being shifted to Purana Paltan.